 - You must have your passports on you at all times

 - You will need good walking shoes if you plan on walking in the infiltration tunnel

-- When at the train station buy the ‘ticket’ to North Korea and go out onto the platform.
+- When at the train station buy the ticket to North Korea and go out onto the platform.
 It is a heap of fun.

 Teenagers who are interested in electronics will be interested in the Samsung Innovation Museum.
 The museum exhibits the history and the future of such innovations brought by the electronics industry.
-You will see the latest and greatest products bought to us through endless research and innovation.
+You will see the latest and greatest products bought by us through endless research and innovation.

-South Korea is all about 2 things, Korean Bbq and fried chicken.
+South Korea is all about 2 things, Korean BBQ and fried chicken.
 You will find both on nearly every corner.
-Korean bbq is something to be experienced but can be expensive with teens in tow.
+Korean BBQ is something to be experienced but can be expensive with teens in tow.